 In the process of classical conditioning, a neutral stimulus is connected repeatedly with an unconditioned stimulus.
 And such an unconditioned stimulus results in an unlearned response as it is not learned.

 The behaviour will be in response to a neutral stimulus which turned into a conditioned stimulus.
 Such a response has been acquired during this process.

-The extinction occurs only when there is a reduction in the effect of conditioned response or the response itself disappears.
-Such an extinction occurs as a result of no longer pairing of a conditioned stimulus with an unconditioned stimulus.
+The extinction occurs only when there is a reduction in the effect of the conditioned response or the response itself disappears.
+Such an extinction occurs as a result of no longer pairing a conditioned stimulus with an unconditioned stimulus.